platformio/platformio-core/docs/platforms/ststm32.rst

     * - Name
       - Description

+    * - :ref:`framework_arduino`
+      - Arduino Wiring-based Framework allows writing cross-platform software to control devices attached to a wide range of Arduino boards to create all kinds of creative coding, interactive objects, spaces or physical experiences.

     * - :ref:`framework_cmsis`
       - The ARM Cortex Microcontroller Software Interface Standard (CMSIS) is a vendor-independent hardware abstraction layer for the Cortex-M processor series and specifies debugger interfaces.
 The CMSIS enables consistent and simple software interfaces to the processor for interface peripherals, real-time operating systems, and middleware.
 It simplifies software re-use, reducing the learning curve for new microcontroller developers and cutting the time-to-market for devices.